pinglamb/math/analysis/characterization-of-real-numbers.md

 >
 > $L$ has to be the least otherwise there is an upper bound $r < L$ and $l_n \to L$ will imply there is some $l_N > r$ which contradicts.

+In other words, we can use repeated bisection to construct two sequences, one increasing and bounded above and another one decreasing and bounded below, that converges to the same limit and the limit is the least upper bound.

 ## References

 * J C Burkill _A First Cource in Mathematical Analysis_, 1978 - Chapter 1